beasttale19-cmd/Brain-Game/README.md

 Brain Game is a fun and interactive web game where players solve riddle-like questions and tricky challenges.
 The game is made to test thinking skills, creativity, and problem-solving ability.
 Every level contains different types of questions that may look simple at first but require careful thinking to solve correctly.

 The website contains multiple pages connected together to create a complete game experience.
 Players can move through levels, get help if they are stuck, and explore different sections of the website.
-The project was created as a fun learning experience while also improving website development skills.
+The project was created as a fun learning experience while also improving web dev skills.

 ---